Andreadatalu/mkt-performance-channel/README.md

 The analysis will lead us through the nine provided databases. where we determine which marketing channel performs the best.

 ### What marketing platforms are employed?
-- Email, Google, Facebook, Instagram, and Whatsapp Business We must distinguish between paid channels and unpaid channels due to the performance differences between the channels when a budget is involved.
+- Email, Google, Facebook, Instagram, and Whatsapp Business.

+We must distinguish between paid channels and unpaid channels due to the performance differences between the channels when a budget is involved.

 - The following channels are regarded as being unpaid: Facebook, Instagram, Google, Email, and Whatsapp Business.